How Social Are Dachshunds?

 Since dachshunds are small, they tend to shy away from rough play which is good for smaller kids.

 Now, please note that dogs have their individual characteristics.
 Though dachshunds are generally friendly and great with kids, it is smart to be cautious at first.
-Check how well your new doxie would be able to adapt to kids around.
+Check how well your new doxie would be able to adapt to the kids around.

 Moreover, it is wise to introduce doxies to kids while they are young.
 This allows your doxie to get used to your kids and be familiar with them as they grow up.